Just-SM/ADL/README.md

 >/Create_full_test_set.ipynb
 >/Create_mini_test_set.ipynb

-Full data set considers:
+The full data set considers:

 Each image has school type and style, as characteristics.
-For training purposes each image (anchor) contains a set of all Ideal positive examples and all set of Ideal negative examples.
+For training purposes, each image (anchor) contains a set of all Ideal positive examples and all set of Ideal negative examples.
 Ideal means (**full** characteristics match or not match).

-For efficiency the data split into groups(f.e.
+For efficiency, the data is split into groups(f.e.
 French - Impressionism - Landscape ) as all of this group will have the same negative and positive examples.

-The mini data (used for evaluation and as a test) is considers only one characteristic (style (as the most difficult)).
+The mini data (used for evaluation and as a test) considers only one characteristic (style (as the most difficult)).
 Everything is the same.

 ### Pipeline base model